availo/wowza-vhost-loadbalancer/README.md

 considering it for production use.

-Feel free to send any questions, suggestions or comments to me on github -- at -- segfault.no
+Feel free to send any questions, suggestions or comments to me on github -- at -- segfault.no.

 ## Prerequisites: